RoyIvia/devops-cloud-portfolio/01-linux-networking/README.md

 ### Why Linux Knowledge Is Non-Negotiable for DevOps Engineers
-Linux is not just a tool in DevOps — it is the execution environment.

 Strong Linux skills enable a DevOps engineer to:
 - Understand how applications actually run